About the course

 Find out about financial support if you’re from outside the UK.

 Financial support from the training provider

-Bursaries for ITT routes are available for many subjects.
-For the recruitment year (2018-19) they ranged from £0-£26,000.
+Bursaries for ITT routes are available for many subjects ranging from £0-£26,000.
 Please see further updates from DfE Get into Teaching website.

 NTS also offer some salaried routes for trainees as well as supporting secondary applicants in gaining subject specific scholarships (giving a 2K uplift on normal bursary values) as well as wider benefits.